-With Easter falling on April 21, 2019, you can expect it to be one of the most crowded months of the year, with Spring Break and holiday crowds descending upon Walt Disney World.
-If you’re able to get past that, the parks have long hours with a reasonable slate of entertainment, and some of the best weather of the year.
+Easter falls on April 4, 2021, and you can expect the days before and week after that to be among the busiest times of the year at Walt Disney World.
+Additionally, Spring Break crowds will descend upon Walt Disney World throughout April.
+If you’re able to get past that, the parks have long hours with a reasonable slate of entertainment, and some of the best weather of the year…

 Outside of the first week, April is exceptional when it comes to weather.
 Lows at the beginning of the month are in the low-60s and creep up into the mid-60s by the end of the month.
 High temperatures range from 80 to 85 degrees.
 Take a look at the “comfortable” band on this page–those are the kind of averages we like to see!

 Obviously, anomalies are possible in both the “too cool” and “too hot” directions, but largely, April is one of the more comfortable months weather-wise in Orlando.
 April is more predictable than March and May, both of which are more likely to have unseasonable cold snaps (in the case of March) or early humidity (in the case of May).
 While all 3 months are great for weather, April is the “safest.”

 If you’re visiting on Easter or the weeks immediately before it, it’s also worth noting that there are special festivities for the holiday.
 Take a look at our Guide to Easter at Walt Disney World for more on the beautifully-decorated eggs, seasonal foods, Magic Kingdom meet & greet, pre-parade, and everything else you can expect from Easter in the parks and hotels.